 - It inhibits inflammation.

 - It can help heal your gut.
 One study, for instance, found that honey promotes the growth of good gut microflora and helps protect against damage caused by dangerous mycotoxins.

 - Used externally, it helps heal diabetic ulcers and can even knock out the super-bug MRSA.

 Make sure you buy raw honey—not the cheap, adulterated stuff—and use it sparingly, because it does raise your blood sugar.
 For external use, buy sterile Manuka honey.
 And never give honey to a baby, because it can contain botulinum spores that are harmless to older people but can endanger infants.

 Maple syrup contains 54 different beneficial compounds.
 Researcher Navindra Seeram, whose team discovered the wealth of nutrients in this healing food, says that the “sheer quantity and variety of identified compounds with documented health benefits qualifies maple syrup as a champion food.”
 But use this super-food only occasionally, because like honey, it will elevate your blood sugar.

-What would life be like without guacamole or my fabulous avocado dressing?
+What would life be like without guacamole?
 I don’t even want to think about it.
 And I don’t just love the taste of avocados; I also love the fact that they’re loaded with dozens of nutrients, as well as healthy fats that help your body absorb these nutrients.
 (They’re high in fiber, too.)
 Eating avocados can improve your cholesterol and lower your risk for metabolic syndrome, and a new study suggests that pregnant and nursing women in particular should be sure to include them in their diets.